brianyu28/specifications/runoff/runoff.md

 ![Five ballots, with ranked preferences](ranked_ballot_4.png)

 Alice has two votes, Bob has two votes, and Charlie has one vote.
 To win an election with five people, a majority (three votes) is required.
 Since nobody has a majority, a runoff needs to be held.
 Charlie has the fewest number of votes (with only one), so Charlie is eliminated.
-The voter who voted for Charile's second preference is Alice, so Alice gets the extra vote.
+The voter who originally voted for Charlie listed Alice as second preference, so Alice gets the extra vote.
 Alice now has three votes, and Bob has two votes.
 Alice now has a majority, and Alice is declared the winner.

 What corner cases do we need to consider here?